 I applied for CS4HS workshop funding in a previous year, can I apply again?

 Absolutely.
 We highly encourage former applicants and CS4HS organizers to apply again.
 The more specific your application is and the better it fits the guidelines found in your region’s application page, the better your chances are to receive funding, so be sure to look those over prior to filling out your application.
 Previous CS4HS awardees may choose to apply if adding a new dimension to former projects or scaling their efforts further.

 Who can apply for a CS4HS grant?

-Any university, community college, or technical school in the US, Canada, Europe, the Middle East, Africa, China, Australia, and New Zealand is welcome to apply.
-Non-profit organizations dedicated to faculty professional development may be considered in special cases.
+Any university, community college, or technical school in North America, Europe, the Middle East, Africa, China, Australia, New Zealand, Southeast Asia, India, or Latin America is welcome to apply.
+Non-profit organizations dedicated to teacher professional development may be considered in special cases.